 This sub-fund shall be composed of fixed-income transferable securities, such as fixed and floating rate bonds, convertible bonds, and variable-income transferable securities, such as equities and warrants on transferable securities, all of these securities being issued by issuers of any nationality and denominated in any currency.
-The manager's objective is to maintain a balance between these securities.
+The investment manager's objective is to maintain a balance between these securities.

-Investments in variable income securities may not, in principle, exceed 50% of the net assets of this sub-fund.
+Investments in variable income securities may not, in principle, exceed 50% of the sub-fund's net assets.